Chart Color Schemes

 Waitara features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Waitara's dwelling structure, as per the latest Census, was 8.8% houses and 91.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 61.4% houses and 38.6% other dwellings.
+Waitara's dwelling structures, as per the latest Census, consisted of 8.8% houses and 91.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 61.4% houses and 38.6% other dwellings.
 Home ownership in Waitara stood at 18.9%, with mortgaged dwellings at 29.8% and rented ones at 51.3%.
-The median monthly mortgage repayment was $2,200, below Sydney metro's average of $2,500.
-Median weekly rent in Waitara was $490, compared to Sydney metro's $480.
+The median monthly mortgage repayment was $2,200, lower than Sydney metro's average of $2,500.
+Median weekly rent in Waitara was recorded as $490, compared to Sydney metro's $480.
 Nationally, Waitara's mortgage repayments were higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing